What you could be doing | Police Officers | Police Constable Degree Apprenticeship

-To get on the scheme, you’re going to need a level 2 in Maths and English (grade C/4 or above) at the time of applying, and a level 3 qualification (or be awarded by the following August).
+To get on the scheme, you’re going to need a level 2 in Maths and English (grade C/4 or above) at the time of applying, and a level 3 qualification or two A levels (or be awarded by the following August).

 Alternatively, you could be a serving Police Community Support Officer (PCSO) who’s completed their professional development plan, passed their probationary period (at the time of application), and are up to date with all mandatory training.